munichrocker/R-Bootcamp/Tag 4 - Donnerstag/7 - Datenjournalismus, Hausaufgabe und Abschluss.md

 Was ist Datenjournalismus?
 ========================================================

->“important, focused information that is useful to people’s lives and helps them understand the world” *Adrian Holovaty 2006*
+>"important, focused information that is useful to people’s lives and helps them understand the world" *Adrian Holovaty 2006*

 Daten + Frage + Analytisches Vorgehen = Datenjournalismus